uom-resquant/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-26-1.png" width="672" />

 In a density plot, we attempt to visualize the underlying probability distribution of the data by drawing an appropriate continuous curve.
 So, in a density plot then, the area under the lines sums to 1 and the Y, vertical, axis now gives you the estimated (guessed) probability for the different values in the X, horizontal, axis.
 This curve is guessed from the data, and the method we use for this guessing or estimation is kernel density estimation.
-You can read more about density plots [here](https://serialmentor.com/dataviz/histograms-density-plots.html).
+You can read more about density plots [here](https://clauswilke.com/dataviz/histograms-density-plots.html).

 In this plot, we can see that there is a high estimated probability of observing a town with near zero per capita crime rate and a low estimated probability of seeing towns with large per capita crime rates.
 As you can observe, it provides a smoother representation of the distribution (as compared to the histograms).

-You can also use this to compare the distribution of a quantitative variable across the levels in a categorical variable (factor), and, as before, is possibly better to take the log of skewed variables such as crime:
+You can also use this to compare the distribution of a quantitative variable across the levels in a categorical variable (factor), and, as before, it is possibly better to take the log of skewed variables such as crime:

 ```r